18. Web-Slinging Adventures

 B. The Twilight Zone Tower of Terror (Disney California Adventure [2004 – 2017] and Walt Disney Studios Park [2007])

 When Disney California Adventure opened in 2001, the park wasn’t exactly a hit with guests or the press.
 In fact, we took a tour of the cringey, comically-underbuilt park in an epic, three-part feature for the ages.
 Pretty quickly, designers were tasked with stuffing the park with things that would yield quick returns in attendance.
 A copy of the Twilight Zone Tower of Terror was a such a natural fit for Disney’s California Adventure, it’s shocking that it wasn’t included to begin with.
-But to make it work with the park’s limited budget, the ride system was rebuilt from the ground up.
+But to make it work with the park’s limited space and budget, the ride system was rebuilt from the ground up.

 This “budget” version of the Twilight Zone Tower of Terror has some significant advantages aside from costing less to construct.
 For one, it’s highly efficient.
 There are three ride shafts (in which both the “show” and “drop” take place), each served by an upper and lower level in the Boiler Room.
 That means that three elevators can be in the “ride” at any given time, while three elevators are actively unloading or loading.
 Since all three shafts essentially operate as standalone rides, if one is down for maintenance, the ride’s capacity is only cut by a third (rather than half in Florida).
 Because the “show” and “drop” both happen on the same nimble VVC, even the “show” portion of the ride is zippy with quick acceleration between floors, shuddering motion, and the surprise of not knowing when the “drop” sequence will begin.